trevorsharp/youtubecast-videoserver/README.md

 ### Environment Variables

-`MAX_QUALITY` - 1440p or 2160p requires downloading and transcoding
+`MAX_QUALITY` - Maximum quality of video to serve (1080p and below can be streamed directly from YouTube without requiring downloads on the server)

 - Number (One of `360`, `480`, `720`, `1080`, `1440`, `2160`)
 - Default: `1080`